-- 2. To understand the basic idea about the materials and design of industry structural elements. - 3.
-To know the design concepts of power plant structures. - 4.
-To realize the design concepts of power transmission structures. - 5.
-To understand the basic design concepts of chimneys, bunkers and silos and their construction techniques.
+- 1. To impart knowledge in the area of planning and functional requirements for industrial structures. - 2.
+To understand the basic idea about the materials and design of industry structural elements. - 3.
+To know the design concepts of power plant structures.

 - 1. Identify the various functional requirements of Industrial structure. - 2.
-Design various structural elements of Industrial structure. - 3.
+Examine various structural elements of Industrial structure. - 3.
 Classify and design of power plant structures. - 4.
 Analyze and design power transmission structures. - 5.
-Formulate the concepts in design concepts of chimneys, bunkers and silos
+List the concepts in design concepts of chimneys, bunkers and silos